Why Is My Laptop So Slow on Startup?

 4. Cloud sync review

 Services like Microsoft OneDrive can heavily impact startup time when configured to sync files immediately on boot.
-Adjusting or disabling this can make a noticeable difference.
+Adjusting or disabling can make a noticeable difference.

 Quick Wins That Make the Biggest Difference